-Stage 1 Appeal
+Stage 1

-If you request to appeal a decision, we will ask you to complete a Customer Appeal Form and provide evidence in support of your appeal.
-You should send this information to the original decision-making body within 14 days.
+If you appeal a decision, we will acknowledge your appeal within 7 days and ask you to send any further written comments or new information that could be relevant.
+You should send this to the original decision-making body within 14 days.